python/devguide/pullrequest.rst

 `Clear communication`_ is key to contributing to any project, especially an `Open Source`_ project like Python.

-Here is a quick overview of you can contribute to CPython on GitHub:
+Here is a quick overview of how you can contribute to CPython on GitHub:

 1. If an Issue doesn't exist, `create an Issue`_ that describes your change